Minami (singer)

 Minami (美波) is a Japanese singer and songwriter from Saitama, currently signed to Warner Music Japan.

 Minami won the second FlyingDog Audition Grand Prix in 2017, and later signed onto FlyingDog under Victor Entertainment in 2019.
 On June 30, 2020, she transferred to Warner Music Japan.

 Biography

 Minami was born in the city of Saitama in Saitama Prefecture.
 Influenced by the live performances of Yutaka Ozaki in high school, she took up guitar and participated in music activities.

-In 2017, the first mini-album "ETERNAL BLUE" and the first single "main actor" were released.
+In 2017, the first Mini-Album "Emotional Water" and the first single "main actor" were released.
 On Tower Records in Shibuya, Sapporo, Sendai, Nagoya, Osaka, Hiroshima, Fukuoka, limited sales were made.